• Skip to primary navigation

 How do you thinly slice sugar snap peas?

 You can thinly slice sugar snap peas lengthwise with a sharp knife.
-Or stack them on their sides in the shoot of your food processor and run them through the slicing blade.
+Or stack them on their sides in the chute of your food processor and run them through the slicing blade.
 (Both methods pictured below).slicing sugar snap peas with a food processorhand slicing Sugar Snap Peas with a sharp knife

 Do you string sugar snap peas?